hrusheekeshsawarkar/Raga-Identifier/README.md

 # Raga-Identifier
-An Android App that will identify Ragas
+An Android App that will identify Ragas. based on LSTM Deep Learning model.